23 Fastest WordPress Themes (With Test Data) 2023

 Google even said this is one of the top-ranking factors.

-A mobile-friendly layout means it automatically adapts to mobile and tablet devices without the need to have a separate version of a website just for mobile.
+A mobile-friendly layout means it automatically adapts to mobile and tablet devices without needing a separate version of a website just for mobile.
 This also means Google has less work crawling your website.

 2. Optimized Images